Tree schedule

 When is the best time to prune my trees?

-The best time to prune trees is typically in late winter or early spring, before new growth appears.
-This allows the tree to heal the pruning cuts before the growing season.
+The best time to prune trees varies by species, but is often done in late winter or early spring before new growth emerges.

 Connect with certified professionals in your area